 Walk Two Moons Sharon Creech

-I’ve probably read this hundreds of times, although not once in the last ten or so years (I wrote briefly about this last year).
-I believe it was the first chapter book I ever read, during which I encountered the word “cadaver” for the first time as well as family tragedy and how adults [apart from grandparents who can never do any wrong] can really suck.
-I also wished I had a more interesting name like Salamanca or Winterbottom, but that probably had more to do with the fact three other girls in my grade at school had the same name as I did than me hating my name.
-It all affected me quite profoundly.
+I’ve probably read this book hundreds of times, although not once in the last ten or so years (I wrote briefly about this last year).
+I believe it was the first chapter book I ever read, during which I encountered the word “cadaver” for the first time, as well as family tragedy, and how adults [apart from grandparents] can really suck.
+I also wished I had a more interesting name like Salamanca or Winterbottom, but that had more to do with the fact that I shared a first name with three other girls in my grade at school.
+All parts of the story affected me quite profoundly.

 Ramona Quimby, Age 8 Beverly Cleary

 I credit the majority of the development of my sassy, passionate, imaginative, and internally worrisome nature to Ramona Quimby.
 My parents and environment probably had some influence too, but whatever.
 As a child I wanted to be Ramona, with a cool older sister and a family cat, but had to settle for just being a reader of her.
 Beverly Cleary created my first literary world and my first favorite character with Ramona, from Henry Huggins to Ramona’s World, and like hundreds of thousands of adults who were forced to grow up because of the rotations of the Earth, I am forever grateful.